amkrajewski/TDB-Highlighter/README.md

 ### Dark Modern (VSCode Default Dark)
 <p align="center"><img src="assets/DarkModern.png" alt="Example of TDB Highlighter in action" width="450"><p>

-### Modifying the Thme to Your Liking
+### Modifying the Theme to Your Liking
-In VS Code, language extensions are meant to use color theme chosen by the user and thus are, by design, prohibited from making modifications to them.
-Thus, TDB Highlighter has to work with existing, so called _tokens_ that are provided by the theme.
-In some cases, like in [the Dark Modern (VSCode Default Dark)] theme, some critical tokens are explicitly defined to be the same and there is little we can do about it.
+In VS Code, language extensions are meant to use a color theme chosen by the user and thus are, by design, prohibited from making modifications to them.
+Therefore, TDB Highlighter has to work with existing so-called _tokens_ that are provided by the theme.
+In some cases, like in [the Dark Modern (VSCode Default Dark)] theme, some critical tokens are explicitly defined to be the same, and there is little we can do about it.

-Fortunatelly, as the user, you have full control over theme customizations!
-You can for instance add the following to your `settings.json` file to make the phase tokens (`markup.heading`) bold gold (`#D0B344`) color in the `Default Dark Modern` theme:
+Fortunately, as the user, you have complete control over theme customizations!
+You can, for instance, add the following to your `settings.json` file to make the phase tokens (`markup.heading`) bold gold (`#D0B344`) color in the `Default Dark Modern` theme:

     "editor.tokenColorCustomizations": {
         "[Default Dark Modern]": {"textMateRules": [{"scope": "markup.heading","settings": {"foreground": "#D0B344"}}]}
         },

-and you will get the following:
+And you will get the following:

 <p align="center"><img src="assets/DarkModernModified.png" alt="Example of TDB Highlighter in action" width="450"><p>